forseti-security/forseti-security/_docs/_latest/use/enforcer.md

 #### Use a Cloud Storage policy file

-To run Enforcer with a policy file stored in Cloud Storage, such as `gs://my-project-id/firewall-policies/default.json`, run the following
+To run Forseti Enforcer with a policy file stored in Cloud Storage, such as `gs://my-project-id/firewall-policies/default.json`, run the following command on the server instance:
-command:

   ```bash
   $ forseti_enforcer --enforce_project PROJECT_ID \